Research InsightLead Scoring

 What Any Sales Team Can Apply

-Whether or not you build custom scoring, these insights can improve how you prioritize leads today.
+Regardless of whether you develop custom scoring, these insights can help you better prioritize leads today.

-A lead who says "I need this done next month" is more valuable than one who opens every email but never commits to a timeline.
+A lead stating "I need this done next month" holds more value than one who reads all emails but never sets a clear deadline.

 Question Your Assumptions

-The data showed property value was a negative predictor.
-What "obvious" signals might be misleading your team?
+The data indicated property value as a negative predictor.
+What "obvious" signals could be misleading your team?

 Look for Ability to Act

-Urgency without capacity stalls.
-Capacity without urgency delays.
-Look for both: ready to move AND able to pay.
+Urgency without capacity causes stalls, while capacity without urgency causes delays.
+Seek both: ready to move and able to pay.

 Leverage Social Proof

-Neighborhood penetration mattered more than expected.
-Past wins in an area create trust that accelerates new deals.
+Neighborhood penetration proved more important than expected.
+Past successes in an area build trust that speeds up new deals.

 Found this useful?